ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 POST request with Content-Type `application/json`, unless otherwise specified by the signature mechanism.

+The authorization server response MUST be a JSON object in the body of the HTTP response with Content-Type `application/json`.
+The authorization server MUST include the HTTP "Cache-Control" response header field with a value set to "no-store".

 ## Requesting Access to Resources {#request-token}

 If the client instance is requesting one or more access tokens for the